-As you can see, working cap ratios and what they tell you can vary from company to company, by industry, and seasonality.
+As you can see, working capital ratios and what they tell you can vary from company to company, by industry and seasonality.
 But don’t ignore your ratio.
 Get to know it.
 Learning how to get working capital is important.

 Data is power, so use it as a tool, alongside your cash flow forecast, to see how you’re managing your assets and liabilities.
-Lean on it to guide your financial decisions, such as whether you need a new source of funds like a line of credit, or when you might need to address issues like late paying clients, slow sales, or other expenses.
+Lean on it to guide your financial decisions, such as whether you need a new source of funds like a line of credit, or when you might need to address issues related to the current recession like late paying clients, slow sales or other expenses.